jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

   [  874.00   996.00  1118.00  1240.00 ]
 ```

-What... wait... hang on a minute, this matrix isn't the same as the one from equation {eq}`eq-matrix-multiplication-example`.
-Our `.multiply()` method hasn't given us the result shown above.
-The reason for this is something called column-major order.
+Hang on a minute, this matrix isn't the same as the one from equation {eq}`eq-matrix-multiplication-example`.
+Our `multiply()` method hasn't given us the result shown above.
+The reason for this is how the elements of a matrix are stored in memory.

 (column-major-order-section)=